cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/install-and-setup/installation.md

 Executable | [Download](https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-windows-386.exe) | [Download](https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-windows-amd64.exe) |

 1. Open PowerShell.
-2. Change to your Downloads directory.
+1. Change to your Downloads directory.
-3. Optional: Rename the executable to `cloudflared.exe`.
+1. (Optional) Rename the executable to `cloudflared.exe`.
-3. Run .\cloudflared.exe --version --- it should output the version of cloudflared.
-(Note: `cloudflared.exe could be cloudflared-windows-amd64.exe or cloudflared-windows-386.exe if you haven't renamed it`).
+1. Run `.\cloudflared.exe --version`.
+It should output the version of `cloudflared`.
+Note that `cloudflared.exe` could be `cloudflared-windows-amd64.exe` or `cloudflared-windows-386.exe` if you haven't renamed it.

 <Aside>